 A screen will show up allowing you to change your settings [7].

-- Make the call through: Choose where you want the call to be initiated on, by default:
+• Make the call through: Choose where you want the call to be initiated from.

 Why can't I click on some phone numbers?

-- Phone numbers on the website were not correctly specified, either in international, national formatting or in standard E.164 format: the plus sign (+), country code, area code, and number.
-If providing a number in local national format, they should also specify the country as an optional parameter.
+• Phone numbers on the website were not correctly specified in international, national formatting or in standard E.164 format: the plus sign (+), country code, area code, and number.
+If a phone number is provided in local national format, the country should also be specified as an optional parameter.
 If no country is provided, this will default to US.